QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 >The 'IN' part of the BP can be identified by the white spline line inside the box when the BP is UNSELECTED.
 {: .prompt-info }

 >Distance Along Spline Threshold, Min/Max Range OUTSIDE/INSIDE can be edited but should be left default values.
+These are spline editing values used for more artistic control on fringe case audio transitions.
+An example of this is the long corridor in the club that heads towards the dance floor.
 {: .prompt-info }

 >DO NOT Edit the scale of these.
 If you require to edit the shape, modify the `Box` component's `Box Extent`.
-Editing the object scales will break QSM.
+Editing the object scales will mess with the FMOD transitions.
 {: .prompt-warning }

 ## Setting up Audio